SwiftLiuu/High-Performance-Concurrent-Hashmap-in-Rust/README.md

 ![Benchmark throughput vs. threads (our experimental results)](img/throughput_vs_threads.png)

+In our runs, throughput scales almost linearly up to 16 threads on the 3950X and then flattens, with a slight dip at 32 threads.
+This matches expectations: optimistic reads keep contention low at modest core counts, while cache and lock striping pressure start to dominate once we oversubscribe the L3 and saturate memory bandwidth.

 ### Using as a Library

 To use this crate in your own project: